 Special Permits & Provisions

 Landscape establishment permits are available at the Water Services Office.
 They authorize daily irrigation for a maximum of 30 days to establish new landscapes.
 Irrigation hours still apply.
 There is a $10 fee, and we require proof of new landscaping.
 Accepted proofs include a purchase receipt or landscaper’s design plan.
 Call (928) 213-2407 or go to the Water Services Office in City Hall (211 W Aspen Ave).

 Commercial provisions are available for businesses that require daily outdoor water use for the business to succeed, such as landscape nurseries.
-Requests for a commercial provision must be made in writing to the Utilities Director.
+Requests for a commercial provision must be made in writing to the Water Services Director.
 Commercial provisions will not be approved for aesthetic landscaping.